 This attack relies on the attacker using unexpected formats for representing IP addresses.
-Networked applications may expect network location information in a specific format, such as fully qualified domains names, URL, IP address, or IP Address ranges.
-The issue that the attacker can exploit is that these design assumptions may not be validated against a variety of different possible encodings and network address location formats.
-Applications that use naming for creating policy namespaces for managing access control may be susceptible to being queried directly by IP addresses, which is ultimately a more generally authoritative way of communicating on a network.
+Networked applications may expect network location information in a specific format, such as fully qualified domains names (FQDNs), URL, IP address, or IP Address ranges.
+If the location information is not validated against a variety of different possible encodings and formats, the adversary can use an alternate format to bypass application access control.